 (who originally shot it, its purpose, how it came to be a staple art piece in most black African households in the '80s and '90s, and if people purchased it, or if it came standard with government housing).

-- This will be used to inform conversation around hair politics, race, and the role representation in the media plays in informing bias and shaping confidence.
+This will be used to inform conversation around hair politics, race, and the role representation in the media plays in informing bias and shaping confidence.

 African Media Representation

 found that Africans continue to be both underrepresented and misrepresented in the American media landscape."